Anshul619/HLD-System-Designs/src/2_AWSComponents/6_DatabaseServices/AmazonDynamoDB/Readme.md

 - All data items are stored on [Solid State Drives (SSDs)](https://www.techtarget.com/searchstorage/definition/SSD-solid-state-drive), and are replicated across [3 Availability Zones](../../AWS-Global-Architecture-Region-AZ.md) for [high availability](../../../1_HLDDesignComponents/0_SystemGlossaries/Reliability/HighAvailability.md) and [durability](../../../1_HLDDesignComponents/0_SystemGlossaries/Database/Durability.md).
 - With DynamoDB, you can offload the administrative burden of operating and scaling a highly available distributed database cluster, while paying a low price for only what you use.

+# Amazon DynamoDB & Dynamo Systems
-Amazon DynamoDB is built on the principles of [Dynamo](../../../1_HLDDesignComponents/3_DatabaseComponents/NoSQL-Databases/DynamoStyleDatabases.md)) and is a hosted service within the AWS infrastructure.
+- Amazon DynamoDB is built on the principles of [Dynamo](../../../1_HLDDesignComponents/3_DatabaseComponents/NoSQL-Databases/DynamoStyleDatabases.md)) and is a hosted service within the AWS infrastructure.
 - However, while [Dynamo](../../../1_HLDDesignComponents/3_DatabaseComponents/NoSQL-Databases/DynamoStyleDatabases.md) is based on [leaderless replication](../../../1_HLDDesignComponents/0_SystemGlossaries/Database/ReplicationAndDataConsistency.md), DynamoDB uses [single-leader replication](../../../1_HLDDesignComponents/0_SystemGlossaries/Database/ReplicationAndDataConsistency.md).

 ## :star: Real world use cases of DynamoDB